Confidence and discoveries with e-values: Controlling the number of false discoveries

-\begin{remark} The researcher may be interested in parameters $g(\theta)$ different from \eqref{eq:g}.
+\begin{remark} The researcher may be interested in parameters $g(\theta)$ that differ from \eqref{eq:g} more substantially.
 For example, $g(\theta)$ may be the weighted number of true discoveries in $R$ (e.g., some genes can be more important than other genes).
-Or, for a partition of $R$ into groups (one of which can be, e.g., the genes related to the gastrointestinal tract), $g(\theta)$ may be the number of groups containing true discoveries.
+Or, for a partition of $R$ into groups (one of which can be, e.g., the genes related to the gastrointestinal tract), $g(\theta)$ may depend on the number of groups containing true discoveries.
 In this paper we restrict ourselves to the simplest case. \end{remark}

-Let us discuss, for concreteness, \e-confidence bounds; the definitions for \p-confidence bounds are simple modifications.